ersrohu/mingyues-daily-life/part1/chapter7.md

 When Mingyue know that they want to have the meal at there then he phones to 4S shop.
 But there’s luck in misfortune which is the 4S shop didn’t deliver the car to near the Guicheng Community, and the restaurant is at near the 4S shop, maybe just some kilometers.

-“Is the waiter?
+“Is the waitress?
 I want to change the address.”

 “Of course!
 Where do you want to change?”